tonda100/eventstore-kafka/examples/01-todolist/README.md

 # ToDo List
 Todo List example application shows off how to work with EventStore Kafka.
+The simplest possible way.

 ## Operations
 Possible operations are: